gvwilson/sensibleadventures/nardica/nardica.md

 Sanjay Mishra was sharpening his fingers on a grinding wheel in the center of the shop.
 He nodded at Iffy
-but didn't try to speak until the last sparks had flown off his fingertips and the grinding wheel had come to a halt.
+but didn't try to speak until the last sparks had flown off his steel nails and the grinding wheel had come to a halt.
-Pulling his safety goggles up onto his forehead, he tugged his real fingers through the tangles in his beard reflectively.
+Pulling his safety goggles up onto his forehead, he tugged the calloused fingers of his other hand through the tangles in his beard.
-"Buy, sell, or trade?" he finally asked.
+"Buy, sell, or trade?" he asked.

 Iffy cleared her throat.
 "Trade."
 She held up the bent reciprocating rod.
 "Tangled some flotsam coming in last night.
 The engine over-spun before I could get to it.
-There's no cracks or nothing," she added hastily, handing the piece to him.
+There's no cracks or nothin'," she added hastily, handing the piece to him.
 "Just needs re-bent and annealed."